-To expand the cartel's influence and gain respect, Layla accepts an offer from a Canadian dealer to move cocaine from Colombia to Cancun by jet.
-Along for the ride are her abusive bodyguard/lover, a coke-addicted Vietnam vet, and her new friend Clay, the laid-back pot dealer who's trying to earn her trust.
+To expand the cartel's influence Layla accepts an offer from a Canadian dealer to move cocaine from Colombia to Cancun by jet.
+Along for the ride are her abusive bodyguard/lover, the laid-back Canadian pot dealer who set up the deal, and a coke-addicted Vietnam vet.

 The deal takes a bad turn during a stopover in Guatemala when Layla unexpectedly uncovers a sex-trafficking ring.

-Plagued by self-doubt, she must navigate the minefield of Mexican machismo, fight off gangsters, and toward corrupt officials.
+Plagued by self-doubt, she must fight off gangsters, outsmart government officials and navigate the minefield of Mexican machismo.

 Against a backdrop of lush tropical settings, Layla plots to succeed, wreak vengeance, and find herself—not to mention stay alive.